-(6) Represents the aggregate principal amount outstanding of the Term Loan less unamortized debt issuance costs of \$161,882 and \$218,125 at December 31, 2016 and 2015, respectively.
-At December 31, 2016, the Company had \$190,000,000 drawn on the Credit Facility versus \$60,000,000 at December 31, 2015.
-Subject to compliance with applicable covenants and borrowing base limitations, the remaining amount available under the Credit Facility was \$250,000,000 at December 31, 2016 and \$345,000,000 at December 31, 2015.
+At December 31, 2017, the Company had \$16,000,000 drawn on the Credit Facility as compared to \$190,000,000 at December 31, 2016.
+Subject to compliance with applicable covenants and borrowing base limitations, the remaining undrawn amount under the Credit Facility was \$424,000,000 at December 31, 2017 and \$250,000,000 at December 31, 2016.

-The average debt outstanding during the years ended December 31, 2016, 2015 and 2014 was \$361,314,732, \$399,882,825 and \$409,956,985, respectively.
-The maximum amounts borrowed during the years ended December 31, 2016, 2015 and 2014 were \$452,539,653, \$478,285,022 and \$512,005,103, respectively.
+The Company's average outstanding debt balance during the years ended December 31, 2017, 2016 and 2015 was \$297,575,896, \$361,314,732 and \$399,882,825, respectively.
+The maximum amounts borrowed during the years ended December 31, 2017, 2016 and 2015 were \$412,247,365, \$452,539,653 and \$478,285,022, respectively.

-Amortization of \$1,640,655, \$2,081,949 and \$2,113,201 related to debt issuance costs are now presented as interest expense within the consolidated statements of operations for the years ended December 31, 2016, 2015 and 2014.
+Amortization of \$2,055,354, \$1,640,654 and \$2,081,949 related to debt issuance costs are included in interest expense within the Consolidated Statements of Operations for the years ended December 31, 2017, 2016 and 2015.

-The weighted average annual interest cost for the years ended December 31, 2016, 2015 and 2014 was 4.37%, 5.78% and 5.73%, respectively, exclusive of commitment fees.
+The weighted average annual interest cost, including the amortization of debt issuance cost, for the years ended December 31, 2017, 2016 and 2015 was 5.70%, 4.37% and 5.78%, respectively, exclusive of commitment fees of \$1,258,385, \$863,479, and \$1,161,193, respectively.
 With respect to any unused portion of the commitments under the Credit Facility, the Company incurs an annual commitment fee of 0.375%.
-Commitment fees incurred for the years ended December 31, 2016, 2015 and 2014 were \$863,479, \$1,161,193 and \$1,087,227, respectively.

-Under the Credit Facility, Term Loan and Senior Secured Notes, the Company is required to comply with various affirmative and restrictive covenants, reporting requirements and other customary requirements for similar debt facilities, including, without limitation, covenants related to: (a) limitations on the incurrence of additional indebtedness and liens, (b) limitations on certain investments, (c) limitations on distributions and certain other restricted payments, (d) certain restrictions on subsidiaries and fundamental changes thereto, (e) maintaining a certain minimum shareholders' equity, (f) maintaining an asset coverage ratio of not less than 2.0:1.0, (g) limitations on certain transactions with affiliates, (h) limitations on pledging certain unencumbered assets, and (i) limitations on the creation or existence of agreements that prohibit liens on certain properties of the Company and certain of its subsidiaries.
-These covenants are subject to important limitations and exceptions that are described in the documents governing the Credit Facility, Term Loan and Senior Secured Notes.
-Further, amounts available to borrow under the Credit Facility, Term Loan and Senior Secured Notes (and the incurrence of certain other permitted debt) are also subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio that are pledged as collateral.

-The Credit Facility, Term Loan and Senior Secured Notes are secured by a lien on substantially all of the assets of the Company and its subsidiaries.
+Under the Credit Facility, the Company is required to comply with various affirmative and restrictive covenants, reporting requirements and other customary requirements for similar debt facilities, including, without limitation, covenants related to: (a) limitations on the incurrence of additional indebtedness and liens, (b) limitations on certain investments, (c) limitations on distributions and certain other restricted payments, (d) certain restrictions on subsidiaries and fundamental changes thereto, (e) maintaining a certain minimum shareholders' equity, (f) maintaining an asset coverage ratio of not less than 2.0:1.0, (g) limitations on certain transactions with affiliates, (h) limitations on pledging certain unencumbered assets, and (i) limitations on the creation or existence of agreements that prohibit liens on certain properties of the Company and certain of its subsidiaries.
+These covenants are subject to important limitations and exceptions that are described in the governing documents.
+Further, amounts available to borrow under the Credit Facility (and the incurrence of certain other permitted debt) are also subject to compliance with a borrowing base that applies different advance rates to different types of assets in the Company's portfolio that are pledged as collateral.
+The Credit Facility is secured by a lien on substantially all of the assets of the Company and its subsidiaries.

-The Convertible Notes contain certain covenants, including covenants requiring the Company to reserve shares of common stock for the purpose of satisfying all obligations to issue the underlying securities upon conversion of the securities and to furnish to holders of the securities upon request, any information required to be delivered pursuant to Rule 144A(d)(4) under the Securities Act.
+The Convertible Notes and 2022 Convertible Notes contain certain covenants, including covenants requiring the Company to reserve shares of common stock for the purpose of satisfying all obligations to issue the underlying securities upon conversion of the securities and to furnish to holders of the securities upon request, any information required to be delivered pursuant to Rule 144A(d)(4) under the Securities Act.

-At December 31, 2016, the Company was in compliance with all covenants required under the Credit Facility, Term Loan, Senior Secured Notes and Convertible Notes.
+At December 31, 2017, the Company was in compliance with all covenants required under the Credit Facility, Convertible Notes and 2022 Convertible Notes.